Rhubarb muffins

 9. Salt and pepper to taste.

-10. Serve with a hardier bread like rye.
+10. Serve with the barley and hardier bread like rye.

 enjoy!